chrisglein/chrisglein.github.io/rum-runner/learn-to-play.md

 ### 👑 Invest
 Pay any number of 🟡 from your supply.
 Add a single 🟡 to the same number of your cards in play (hazards or investments).
-- This means that for each investment action you can place 🟡 on as many cards as you like, but a maximum of one 🟡 per card.
-- You may only place 🟡 on your own cards.

 ### ☠️ Play a ship
 Play a ship ⚓ card from your hand in front of you.
 You must pay its 🟡 cost (shown in the top left of the card) from your supply to the bank.

 ### ☠️ Play crew
 Play any number of crew 🪝 cards from your hand into available slots on ships ⚓ in play.
 For each crew card you play must pay its 🟡 cost (shown in the top left of the card) from your supply to the bank.
-- Each ship has a fixed number of crew slots.
-You may not add a crew to a ship if all of its slots are filled.

 When you take this action you may also rearrange crew 🪝 in play between crew slots on ships ⚓ in play, and you may recall any crew in play to your hand.
-- You may move crew even if their source or destination ship has 🟡 on it.
-- You may take this action to rearrange crew even if you play no new crew.
-- You may rearrange or recall crew before playing new crew (e.g. to open up a slot on a ship).

 ### ☠️ Raid
 The details of how a raid works are covered below in "The Raid" section.